Victim of Financial Fraud? Call Now

 Termination from Raymond James & Associates

-On July 7, 2022, Bill Conn was fired from Raymond James & Associates after he allegedly failed to follow firm policies involving use of discretion, payments made to a client, and a potentially unreported outside business activity.
+On July 7, 2022, Bill Conn was fired from Raymond James & Associates after he allegedly failed to follow firm policies involving the use of discretion, payments made to a client, and a potentially unreported outside business activity.

 FINRA Rule 3270